josephwilk/overtone.device.launchpad/README.md

 ## Usage

-While you can change and do whatever you want `launchpad.core` setups some useful defaults:
+Launchpad works through an evented system.
+While you can do anything with those events `launchpad.core` setups some useful defaults:

 * All top control buttons except user1/2
   * Enter mode where each grid remembers keys pressed.